piglovesyou/memo-json/README.md

 # memo-json

-A memoization decorator caching JSON results to disk.
-Speed up development applications depending on external resources.
+Memoize functions returning JSON by caching results to disk.
+Useful for applications depending on external resources.

 To install: